Course Management Policy

 Organizational Scope

-The policy applies to all staff, faculty, and students in all programs offered in The Michener Institute of Education at UHN (“Michener”).
+The policy applies to all staff, faculty, and students in all programs offered at The Michener Institute of Education at UHN (“Michener”).

 Purpose